nmoran/WordleStrategies/README.md

 ## Simple Example

-To play a game with the IncludeExclude stategy and the word "cigar" can be achieved with
+To play a game with the IncludeExclude strategy and the word "cigar" can be achieved with

 ```
-using WordleStategies
+using WordleStrategies
-stategy = IncludeExcludeStrategy()
+strategy = IncludeExcludeStrategy()
 play_game("cigar", strategy)
 ```

 This will return a single number corresponding to the number of attempts it took.
-To get more verbose information one can enable debugging with
+To get more verbose information one can enable debugging by setting the `JULIA_DEBUG` environment variable as

 ```
 ENV["JULIA_DEBUG"] = WordleStrategies